Skip to content

 set values associated to sectors.

-max_rows (int, optional): Maximum number of rows to display.
-Defaults to None.
+max_rows: Maximum number of rows to display.

-other_label (str, optional): Label for the "other" category.
-Defaults to None.
+other_label: Label for the "other" category.

 color: str or int or Series or array-like